Sanchez-Fernando/Survey-Corps-WiSe-2024-25/README.md

 ### Data Storage and Handling
 The data will be handled using **SQL**.
 ### User Management
+There is a login system with two types of accounts: customers and administrators.
+The admin has access to certain functions through higher privileges such as canceling any reservation or viewing statistics (more to be determined later).
+The database contains userID, name, user_name and a password.
+The customer can book a reservation upon confirmation which he can also cancel.
 ### Interface

 ### Statistical Analysis